DevExpress-Examples/asp-net-core-dashboard-backend/readme.md

 The Web Dashboard is a client-side control that communicates with server part using HTTP requests:

 - The **client part** is a JavaScript application that supplies end users with a UI for designing a dashboard and interacting with it.
-The @js-DevExpress.Dashboard.DashboardControl is an underlying control.
+The [DashboardControl](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.DashboardControl) is an underlying control.
 - The **server part** is an ASP.NET Core or ASP.NET MVC application that handles client data requests and provides various backend capabilities such as accessing data, storing dashboards, etc.

 ## Quick Start